-- Throughout the 1980s and 1990s many US, Western European and Japanese manufacturing companies located production operations in regions where labor cost much less than at home. - Such organization have today deep experience with globally distributed operations and suppliers. - Many multinational companies have grown by acquisition of regional companies whose operations have since been integrated. - Most manufactures today know to collaborate across global supply chains, and this experience applies directly to collaboration in GPD.
+- Throughout the 1980s and 1990s many US, Western European and Japanese manufacturing companies located production operations in regions where labor cost much less than at home. - Such organizations have today deep experience with globally distributed operations and suppliers. - Many multinational companies have grown by acquisition of regional companies whose operations have since been integrated. - Most manufacturing companies today have experience of global supply chains, and this experience applies directly to collaboration in GPD.